 According to representatives of the University of Dundee, the forensic experts used photographic material depicting her skull to reconstruct the face.
 The photographic material had previously been safely stored at the St. Andrews University Museum in Scotland, but the skull was reportedly lost at some point during the 20th century.

 This way, the reconstruction, as experts commented, is based on the resemblance of what a Scottish face might have looked like back then and so can only be as accurate as what we assume that to be.
-Because most of the witches were burned alive, there’s little hope of a more objective reconstruction based on a real skull could ever be accomplished.
+Because most witches met their fates at the stake, there’s little hope of a more objective reconstruction based on a real skull could ever be accomplished.

 “It was a truly eerie moment when the face of Lilias suddenly appeared.
 Here was the face of a woman you could have a chat with, though knowing her story it was a wee bit difficult to look her in the eye,” stated Susan Morrison as she presented the authentic digital reconstruction.